 SBA Export Loan

-This is for an exporter whose central business is based in the USA.
-This is ideal for a small exporter and acts very much as the other SBA loans.
-The Export Working Capital Program can be used to finance purchases from foreign suppliers, inventory or the production of export goods and services.
+This is for an exporter whose central business is based in the U.S. The Export Working Capital Program can be used to finance purchases from foreign suppliers, inventory or the production of export goods and services.
 This loan may have a quicker processing time than the 504 loans.
-As a way to encourage trade, the SBA provides lenders with up to a 90 percent guaranty on export loans as a credit enhancement.
+As a way to encourage trade, the SBA provides lenders with up to a 90% guaranty on export loans as a credit enhancement.

-In most cases, approval takes between 30 and 90 days for an SBA 7(a) loan or the SBA Export loan and 1 to 6 months for a 504 CDC loan.
-The 504 CDC loan takes longer due to additional paperwork requirements and its need to be reviewed by two government agencies.
-Though you may have access to funds in as little as 30 days, the funding timeline can vary.
+In most cases, approval takes between 30 and 90 days for an SBA 7(a) loan or the SBA Export loan and could extend up to 6 months for a 504/CDC loan, which can take longer due to dual funding and additional paperwork requirements.
+That said, you may have access to funds in as few as 30 days.

 It’s best to review your own personal timeline with your lender to identify when your business should expect the funds in your account.

 As we’ve learned, the underwriting process for an SBA loan is not as complicated as it may initially appear.
-The underwriting process is simply the lending company’s way of verifying all of the details you’ve submitted with your application and the risk your business may potentially pose to them.
+It’s simply the lending company’s way of verifying all of the details you’ve submitted with your application and evaluating the risk your business may potentially pose to them.

-While the SBA closing process may take longer than traditional loans, it is a suitable option for a small business owner whose credit is less than stellar and is still seeking competitive rates and terms.
+While the SBA closing process may take longer than other loan programs, it is a suitable option for a small business owner whose credit is less than stellar and is still seeking competitive rates and terms.